Shivam-3001/Smart-Attendance-Capturing-App/README.md

 Application Use :
 These are following Step to check our Application :

+These is Bulid Folder in our repo.
-There is an app.apk file by the help of this file you can just simply intsall it.
+In this Bulid these is app.apk file by the help of this file you can just simply intsall it.
-Use username "admin" and password "password" for login After You will get a proper idea of our application
+Use Code SK720 for login
+After You will get a proper idea of our application